Warren Grill, PhD, PI

 Grill Research

-Our activities include design and testing of electrodes and methods for electrical stimulation, development and application of computational approaches to study neural stimulation, and physiological and translational studies of neural control.
+Our research in neural engineering advances the fundamentals and applications of electrical stimulation of the nervous system for restoration of function.
+Applications are wide-ranging and include restoration of bladder function, treatment of movement disorders with deep brain stimulation, electrical stimulation for treatment of pain, vagus nerve stimulation for regulation of organ function, and non-invasive brain stimulation.
+Activities include design and testing of electrodes and methods for electrical stimulation, development and application of computational approaches to study neural stimulation, and physiological and translational studies of neural control.
 Our activities span a range of approaches from computational modeling of single cells and interconnected networks, to preclinical in vivo studies, through translation to clinical feasibility studies in humans.
+We collaborate closely with physicians from gynecology and urology on our bladder control work, physicians from neurosurgery and neurology on our DBS work, and physicians from neurosurgery on our SCS work.

 Current research projects include: